cloudControl/documentation/Guides/Java/Java - Spring-Boot.md

 ### Process Type Definition

-cloudControl uses the `Procfile` to start the application.
+dotCloud uses the `Procfile` to start the application.
 The `Procfile` in the project root therefore specifies the command which executes the Spring-Boot app:

 ~~~
 web: java -jar target/spring-boot-example-app-*.jar